Enclomiphene: Benefits, Side Effects & How It Works

 Can women use enclomiphene?

 Enclomiphene is not typically used for women.
-The FDA-approved therapy for female infertility is its parent compound, clomiphene citrate, which contains both the enclomiphene and zuclomiphene isomers.
+The FDA-approved therapy for female ovulatory dysfunction is its parent compound, clomiphene citrate, which contains both the enclomiphene and zuclomiphene isomers.

 Recommended articles